 “…a dynamic performer who not only moves your body and feet, but your heart and soul as well.”
 Juan Tejeda, International Accordion Festival, San Antonio Texas

-Joaquin and his band have become involved in a pretty impressive trajectory.
+Joaquin and his band have embarked upon an impressive trajectory.
 Their participation at various venues and festivals took them to share their tropical energy touring Canada, United States and Europe.
 A grant was awarded to Diaz by the Canada Council for the Arts to study conjunto music in San Antonio, Texas, home of an international accordion festival.
 Artistic Director Juan Tejeda calls Diaz “a dynamic performer who not only moves your body and feet, but your heart and soul as well.”